Schrei

-Schrei ("Scream") is the debut studio album by German pop rock band Tokio Hotel.
+Schrei ("Scream") is the debut studio album by German pop rock band known as Tokio Hotel.
 In 2006 they released a partly re-recorded and expanded version, Schrei (so laut du kannst) ("Scream (as loud as you can)").
 The album was only released in Germany, Italy, France, Canada, and Japan.
 The initial limited edition came with a bonus DVD including the music video for "Durch den Monsun", a special "making of 'Durch den Monsun'" feature, an interview, and a photo gallery.

 Because vocalist Bill Kaulitz's voice changed with puberty, the band re-recorded the songs "Schrei", "Rette mich", and "Der Letzte Tag".
 The version of Schrei (so laut du kannst) that is sold in Germany only has the re-recorded version of "Rette mich", while the version sold in France has the re-recorded versions of "Schrei", "Rette mich", "Der Letzte Tag", and acoustic versions of "Schrei" and of "Durch den Monsun."

 Schrei has sold more than 1,500,000 copies worldwide while Schrei (so laut du kannst) has sold 100,000 copies worldwide.